Please join us in july of 2026 for a live auction. July 24th, 2026 5:30pm

 • Market rabbits must be owned by June 30

-• All market rabbits must be weighted and tattooed on the second Saturday of July at Hood River County Fairgrounds, 8 a.m. – 10:00 a.m. to be eligible for sale
+• All market rabbits must be weighted and tattooed on either of the small animal pre-fair weigh-in dates to be eligible for sale (see pre-fair weigh-in policy)

 POULTRY: CHICKEN, DUCKS, GEESE OR TURKEY